1,000+ Opportunities

 Small businesses can reach out to the Division for assistance in connecting to the resources and advice to succeed.
 The Division is a champion for Delaware small businesses and is here to help take companies to the next level.
 Built by the Government Information Center

-Based on current listing details, eligibility includes: Small businesses in Delaware seeking growth and expansion financing through participating banks, credit unions, or CDFIs; socially and economically disadvantaged business owners receive priority.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses in Delaware seeking growth and expansion financing through participating banks, credit unions, or CDFIs; socially and economically disadvantaged business owners receive priority.
+Confirm the full requirements in the official notice before applying.